Pylons/pyramid/docs/designdefense.rst

 featureset with the featureset of Pylons 1, and thus had a very similar target market.
 Because they were so similar, choosing between the two systems was an exercise in frustration for an otherwise non-partisan developer.
-It was also painful and felt wrong for Pylons and BFG development communities to compete for users.
+It was also strange for the Pylons and BFG development communities to be in competition for the same set of users, given how similar the two frameworks were.
 So the Pylons and BFG teams began to work together to form a plan to "merge".
 The features missing from BFG (notably :term:`view handler` classes, flash messaging, and other minor missing bits), were added, to provide familiarity to ex-Pylons users.
 The result is :app:`Pyramid`.